Benefit periods and contract terms – how do they work?

 Ongoing contract with benefit period

 When the benefit period ends, often the contract keeps going at the same prices but you no longer get the benefit.
 If this is the case, your retailer has to tell you the benefit is ending at least 20 business days (but not earlier than 40 business days) before it happens.
-This will give you time to consider your options and you may want to look around to see what other retailers offer by visiting Energy Made Easy (EME) or ask your current retailer if they’ve got a better plan.
+This will give you time to consider your options and you may want to look around to see what other retailers are offering by searching on Energy Made Easy or asking your current retailer if they've got a better plan available.

 Contracts with a term

-When a plan has a contract term—such as one, two, or three years—it means the contract ends when the term finishes.
+When a plan has a contract term – such as 1, 2, or 3 years – it means the contract ends when the term finishes.

 Prices can change while you are on this kind of contract.
 However, some retailers do have plans where the prices are fixed during the contract term.